 Note: There may be slight deviations from this system in the conversion of percentage grades to alpha grades depending on the grouping of marks within the class.

-STUDENT RESPONSIBILITIES: All assignments must be word-processed.
-It is particularly important to save a copy of any written work to be handed in for credit or grading.
+STUDENT RESPONSIBILITIES: It is particularly important to save a copy of any written work to be handed in for credit or grading.

 STATEMENT ON CELL PHONE AND OTHER PERSONAL ELECTRONIC DEVICES: